“I Know Whom I Have Believed”

 According to the Books of Kings, Queen Jezebel was the daughter of a pagan king who led Israel into idolatry.

 Jezebel was the wife of King Ahab, who was the first to be corrupted into practicing witchcraft and Baal worship.
 As Queen, she persecuted God’s prophets to the degree that they were forced to hide in caves.

-An ancient seal that surfaced in Israel more than four decades ago belonged to the biblical Queen Jezebel, according to a new study released in 2007 by a Dutch university.
+An ancient seal that surfaced in Israel more than four decades ago belonged to the biblical Queen Jezebel, according to a new study released last year by a Dutch university.

 The seal, which some scholars date to the ninth century BCE, was first discovered in 1964 by the Israeli archeologist Nahman Avigad, with the name “Yzbl” inscribed in ancient Hebrew, Utrecht University said.